 If there is suspected asbestos-containing material, the most important thing to do is to not come in contact with it, keep children out of the area, limit the activities in that area, and call a licenced asbestos abatement company.
 Avoid sweeping, vacuuming, and dusting suspected asbestos litter, and do not remove suspected asbestos material.
 Homeowners who decide to do asbestos testing on their own should know where to test for asbestos.
 Asbestos can be found in many places in a household, from the basement to the attic.
-Listed below are the products and places where asbestos should be tested.
+Listed below are the products and places like an asbestos roof, where asbestos should be tested.

 Floor tiles, textiles, and composites

 Exterior cement tile siding

 Loose asbestos found in the ceiling or floor cavity